Armenian Catholic Churches, Istanbul

 L'Eglise Armenienne Catholique en Turquie, with the permission of His Excellency Archbishop Hovhannes Çolakyan

-Archbishop Çolakyan has written two books on the Armenian Catholic community of Constantinople/Istanbul: L'Eglise Armenienne Catholique en Turquie (The Armenian Catholic Churches in Turkey) and Farihi Surp Agop Hastanemizin Dunuu Ve Bugunu (I cannot find the translation).
-I actually had a copy of the L'Eglise Armenienne Catholique en Turquie which I bought on line before going to Turkey.
-The Archbishop gave me a copy of Farihi Surp Agop Hastanemizin Dunuu Ve Bugunu which, unfortunately, is in Armenian and Turkish.
-I believe that it is about the Armenian Hospital in Istanbul.
+Archbishop Çolakyan has written two books on the Armenian Catholic community of Constantinople/Istanbul: L'Eglise Armenienne Catholique en Turquie (The Armenian Catholic Churches in Turkey) and Tarihi Surp Agop Hastanemizin Dünü ve Bugünü (The Past and the Present of our historical St. James Hospital*).
+I actually had a copy of the L'Eglise Armenienne Catholique en Turquie which I bought on the Internet before going to Turkey.
+The Archbishop gave me a copy of Tarihi Surp Agop Hastanemizin Dünü ve Bugünü which, unfortunately for me, is in Armenian and Turkish.

 The Azarians